microservicer/flutter-pipelines/README.md

 The following steps will help you run the `build-ios-app.yml` pipeline.

+Create a new App Store app in the [App Store Connect website](https://appstoreconnect.apple.com/).

 #### API Keys

 Generate a new App Store API key for the iOS app and store it in the GitHub repository secrets.